iltommi/qdb-documentation/source/administration/operations.rst

 Monitoring
 -----------

-There are three ways to monitor the health and activity of your QuasarDB cluster:
+There are three ways to monitor the health and activity of your quasardb cluster:

  1. Through the HTML5 web interface provided by qdb_httpd.
 See :doc:`../reference/qdb_httpd`.
  2. Through the JSON and JSONP interfaces provided by qdb_httpd's RESTful API.
 See :ref:`qdb_httpd-url-reference`.